arvindr21/myWebComponents/wc_tumblr-tagged/README.md

 2. execute ```npm install && bower install``` to install dependencies
 3. execute ```grunt server``` to run the app

-PS : This tag has jQuery as hard dependency.
+PS : jQuery is a hard dependency for this tag.